shawntabrizi/rust-state-machine/steps/68/README.md

 These things are tracked with `CallDef` and `CallVariantDef`.

 Also, during the parsing process, we might want to check for certain consistencies in the code being parsed.
-In this case, we require that every callable function muse have `caller` as their first parameter with type `T::AccountId`.
+In this case, we require that every callable function must have `caller` as their first parameter with type `T::AccountId`.
 This should make sense to you since you have designed a number of different callable functions, and they all follow this pattern.

 This checking logic is handled by `fn check_caller_arg`.